 As the nation prepares for one of the most beloved holidays of the year, we do so with a little more care and caution this fall.
 With Halloween right around the corner, parents may be hesitant to bring their children out and expose them.

 NBC Chicago covered the guidelines for trick-or-treating around the city amid the current pandemic, and we’ve compiled those eight important tips that Mayor Lori Lightfoot shared here for you.
+Here are a few Halloween safety tips you can follow.

 This year it is not just the monsters and witches wearing the masks.
 If you are involved in celebrating Halloween—whether you are collecting or handing out candy—you should be wearing a face covering.
+This alone is a great Halloween safety tips to follow for your protection.

 Leave a Light on